Pirussa/lei-22-s2-1da-g02/docs/SprintA/FURPS.md

 ### Implementation Constraints

-_Specifies or constraints the code or construction of a system such such as: mandatory standards/patterns, implementation languages, database integrity, resource limits, operating system._
+_Specifies or constraints the code or construction of a system such such as:
+ 1- implementation languages - The application will support portuguese and english.

+mandatory standards/patterns, database integrity, resource limits, operating system._

 (fill in here)